Georgi Ivanov (footballer, born 1976): Bulgaria

+On 6 June 2022, Ivanov took over as interim manager of Bulgaria after the resignation of Yasen Petrov.
+In his capacity as a technical director of the Bulgarian Football Union, he played a role in the decision of employing Mladen Krstajić as the next permanent head coach of Bulgaria.
+In January 2023, Ivanov affirmed that as long as he remains in an official capacity with the Football Union, naturalized players of non-Bulgarian origins will not be selected for the national team.
+The manner in which his statements were worded attracted some controversy due to being perceived as having racial connotations.

 International career

-Georgi Ivanov was a part of Bulgaria national football team between 1996 and 2005.
-He earned his first cap with Bulgaria as a 20-year-old, in a 1–0 victory over Luxembourg on 8 October 1996.
+Georgi Ivanov was a part of Bulgaria national team between 1996 and 2005.
+He earned his first cap with Bulgaria as a 20-year-old, in a 2–1 victory over Luxembourg on 8 October 1996.
 For Bulgaria, Gonzo was capped 34 times, scoring 4 goals.
 He was part of Bulgaria's roster for the 1998 FIFA World Cup in France, but did not make any appearances in the tournament.